 Expert in Video Game Quality

 Robert Denton Bryant, director of Video Game Development, was invited by Quantic Lab to speak at Game Quality Forum Global in Amsterdam in June.
 The forum brings together industry leaders from around the world to discuss all aspects of the game quality lifecycle, from development, to release, to live support.
 Bryant’s presentation, “From Hardcore Gamers to Hardcore Testers: How to Hire and Manage the Best Team,” revealed innovative methods for improving recruitment and retention efforts, and retaining the best testers.
+In this recent article, he talks about The Wizard of Oz, breaking into the video game business and getting more women into the field.

 Collector of Oral History